appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1 and L2*
 1. An ADA-approved external user authentication service may be used.
-2. If a non-ADA approved service is used, the anti-automation documentation shall include brute force protections and account lockouts.
-The controls shall include at least one of the following:
+2. If a non-ADA approved service is used, the application shall enforce at least one of the following controls:
    * 2.1.
 Rate limiting such that no more than 100 failed attempts on a single account per hour shall be allowed.
    * 2.2.
 CAPTCHA or other anti-automation controls on failed login attempts to limit the effectiveness of automated credential testing.
    * 2.3.
 Multi-factor authentication is enforced by default for all users.
    * 2.4.
-Application shall enforce strong password length and complexity requirements and shall disallow weak or common breached passwords (need to define length/complexity or other specifics).
+Minimum password length of 8 characters with the prohibition of weak or commonly breached passwords.

 ---